spockframework/spock/docs/interaction_based_testing.rst

 Now, whenever some code tries to construct a subscriber named Fred, we'll construct a subscriber named Barney instead.

-Think twice before using this feature.
-It might be better to change the design of your code.

 Mocking Static Methods
 ~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: Think twice before using this feature.
+It might be better to change the design of your code.

 Global mocks support mocking and stubbing of static methods::